Virtual Desktop Infrastructure (VDI) - For Staff

 Select server to login

-6. When you see the following window, login with your EdUHK network username and password.
+6. Log in with your EdUHK network username and password.

 Enter server name